topanim/WApi/README.md

   def route(self, name: str): pass
 ```

-### •• Unpacking
+### • • Unpacking

-> In order not to pass a lot of parameters, you can pass one by calling it body, it will automatically decompose into parameters, to do this, set the unpacking flag to True.
+> In order not to pass a lot of parameters, you can pass one by calling it body, it will automatically decompose into parameters, to do this, set the unpack flag to True.
 >
 > NOTE: Nested non-standard type parameters are not decomposed.

 ```python